Yoast/wordpress-seo/readme.txt

 #### Enhancements

+* Introduces a new, redesigned General page.
 * Adds a notification to inform the user when an error occurs while changing the visibility of a notification or a problem.
-* Introduces the new, redesigned General page.

 #### Bugfixes